| I discovered electronics in 1963, when I was eleven,

 pants, but you're not going to get him away without some kind

+of soldering iron," he boasted.
 It's intersting to watch Carl and Jerry's attitude toward girls

 evolve over the years.
 In early stories, they sound more like